-Paul VI was the first pope to visit this place in the 1960’s.
-During his visit in the 1980’s, Pope John-Paul II declared the Shrine of Virgin Mary has a pilgrimage place for Christians.
+Paul VI was the first pope to visit this place in the 1960s.
+During his visit in the 1980s, Pope John-Paul II declared the Shrine of Virgin Mary as a pilgrimage place for Christians.

 “From here in Ephesus, a city blessed by the presence of Mary Most Holy – who we know is loved and venerated also by Muslims – let us lift up to the Lord a special prayer for peace between peoples.
 From this edge of the Anatolian peninsula, a natural bridge between continents, let us implore peace and reconciliation, above all for those dwelling in the Land called “Holy” and considered as such by Christians, Jews, and Muslims alike: it is the land of Abraham, Isaac, and Jacob.
 Peace for all humanity.”